Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 What’s Eating Your Bandwidth?
 Call in the Detective from Brooklyn Nine-Nine

-Ever wondered why upload speeds look like a leisurely stroll in Central Park rather than a sprint on Wall Street?
+Ever wondered why upload speeds resemble a leisurely stroll in Central Park rather than a sprint on Wall Street?
 Here’s why:

-1. Network Congestion: Similar to L.A. traffic, network congestion occurs when everyone decides to hit the video freeway at once.
+1. Network Congestion: Much like L.A. traffic, network congestion occurs when everyone decides to hit the digital freeway at once.

 2. Hardware Limitations: Outdated routers might just be the ‘90s beepers of the tech world—time to upgrade!